keptn/keptn.github.io/content/docs/develop/reference/bridge/version_check/index.md

 ## How to enable/disable the feature?

-* *Opt-in/Opt-out:* When you visit the Keptn Bridge for the first time, you will be asked to Opt-in or Opt-out for this feature.
+* *Opt-in/Opt-out:* When you visit the Keptn Bridge for the first time, you will be asked to opt-in or opt-out for this feature.

     {{< popup_image
         link="./assets/opt_in_feature.png"